evoila/osb-checker-kotlin/docs/ProvisionTests.md

 - Runs invalid provisions where either the service_id or plan_id is empty, missing or not defined in the catalog and verifies if the response is correct according to [spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.15/spec.md#provisioning)
 - Runs invalid de provisions where either the service_id or plan_id is empty, missing or not defined in the catalog and verifies if the response is correct according to [spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.15/spec.md#provisioning)

-If you wish to avoid testing a entire catalog every time see [here](Usage.md#declaring-services) on how to cherry pick plans.
+If you wish to avoid testing an entire catalog every time see [here](Usage.md#declaring-services) on how to cherry-pick plans.
 Depending on the API version and content of the catalog, additional tests are added.

 ## Version specific Tests